-In the latest issue (4) of AOP News:
+In the latest issue (a special edition) of AOP News:

 To access the previous editions of AOP News, click here.